Panasonic FZ1000 vs Sony A6000

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2359k vs 1440k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 3 months after the A6000).

-Arguments in favor of the Sony Alpha A6000:
+Reasons to prefer the Sony Alpha A6000:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.